OpenFAST/openfast/docs/source/test.rst

 - Red Hat Enterprise Linux with Intel compiler
 - Windows with Intel compiler

-CMake can automatically determine the appropriate solution set, but in case none match the default is macOS with GNU compiler.
+CTest can automatically determine the appropriate solution set, but in case none match the default is macOS with GNU compiler.

-The comparison reads the OpenFAST binary output files (.outb) and computes a norm on each channel reported.
+The comparison script reads the OpenFAST binary output files (.outb) and computes a norm on each channel reported.
 If the maximum norm is greater than a predetermined tolerance, that particular test is reported as failed.
 The failure criteria is outlined in pseudocode below.

 ::